qtTwxtch/blooket-hack-1/README.md

 https://i.imgur.com/PvW5gja.png

-Odd thing was that Blooket sent me a discord DM cease and desist LOL (https://i.imgur.com/1oYj8yE.png).
+Odd thing was that Blooket sent me a discord DM cease and desist LOL.
 The cease and desist was bullshit it just had bunch of threats, to scare me I guess.
 I just really stopped cause I got better shit to do than fuck around with Blooket.

 Anyway, I'm always around.